-All plans, specifications, reports, designs and other documents prepared by Consultant pursuant to this Agreement shall be and remain the property of the City.
-Any modification or reuse of such documents by the City without Consultant's prior written consent will be at the City's sole risk.
-Except as may be otherwise required by law, Consultant will disclose no data, plans, specifications, reports or other documents pertaining to the Services without the prior written consent of City.
+- b.
+The Consultant shall sign all plans, specifications, estimates, and engineering data furnished by him/her, and where appropriate, indicate his/her California registration number. - c.
+All plans, specifications, reports, designs, documents, and work product prepared by Consultant pursuant to this Agreement shall be and remain the property of the City.
+Any modification or reuse of such documents or work product by the City without Consultant's prior consultation will be at the City's sole risk.
+Except as may be otherwise required by law, Consultant will disclose no data, plans, specifications, reports, documents, or work product pertaining to the Services without the prior written consent of City.